abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/maple/index.md

 1. These configurations use the mconf-based configuration tool.
 To change any of these configurations using that tool, you should:
-    1. Build and install the kconfig-mconf tool.
+    a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.

-> 2. Execute 'make menuconfig' in nuttx/ in order to start the
+> b.
+Execute \'make menuconfig\' in nuttx/ in order to start the
 >     reconfiguration process.

 ### Configuration Sub-directories